fubark/cyber/docs/hugo/content/docs/toc/type-system.md

 ```

 When a type specifier follows a variable name, it declares the variable with the type.
 Any operation afterwards that violates the type constraint will result in a compile error.
+> _Incomplete: Only function parameter and object member type specifiers have meaning to the VM at the moment.
+Variable type specifiers have no meaning and will be discarded._
 ```cy
 a float = 123
 a = 'hello'        -- CompileError.
 Type mismatch.